notfartdev/zdoge/docs/docs/intro.md

 ## Getting Started

-Ready to start using Dogenado?
+Ready to start using DogenadoCash?
 Follow these guides:

 1. [Connect Your Wallet](/user-guide/connect-wallet)
 2. [Make a Deposit](/user-guide/deposit)